Pine Mountain Settlement School

 This 1944 Pine Mountain Family Album provides images and transcriptions from staff and students at the School in 1944.
 In the 14-page booklet printed by the Pine Mountain Settlement School, a snapshot of the war years at the School may be found.
 The small booklet contains several narratives, 10 brief updates and stories and 15 photos of PMSS workers, students, board members, and community members who made memorable contributions to the spirit of the School during WWII.

-The brief narratives, updates, stories and photographs of staff, students and community include those of Rev. Lewis Lyttle, Evelyn K. Wells, Mr. and Mrs. Glyn Morris, Mr. and Mrs. William D. Webb, Mr. and Mrs. Arthur W. Dodd, Gladys Hill, William Hayes, Jim Centers, Lloyd Lewis, Stella Taylor, Charles Creech, Creech School students, 1944. graduating class, Dr. Francis Tucker, Grace M. Rood, Dr. Emma Tucker and Mr. and Mrs. Glen LaRue, Elizabeth Oaks Dodd.
+The brief narratives, updates, stories and photographs of staff, students and community include those of Rev. Lewis Lyttle, Evelyn K. Wells, Mr. and Mrs. Glyn Morris, Mr. and Mrs. William D. Webb, Mr. and Mrs. Arthur W. Dodd, Gladys Hill, William Hayes, Jim Centers, Lloyd Lewis, Stella Taylor, Charles Creech, Creech School students, 1944. graduating class, Dr. Francis Tucker, Grace M. Rood, Dr. Emma Tucker and Mr. and Mrs. Glenn LaRue, Elizabeth Oaks Dodd.

 GALLERY: 1944 Pine Mountain Family Album